Come North this winter where the snowmobile season lasts longer than anywhere!

 Cozy overnight accommodations are available at Brookside Inn or Shiretown Inn & Suites.

 Interested in visiting Maine and exploring our trails?
-Join us March 4-6, 2022 for Free Snowmobile Weekend!
+Join us March 8-10, 2024 for Free Snowmobile Weekend!
 During this weekend, a nonresident (from another state or province) may operate a snowmobile in Maine (no reciprocity necessary) so long as he/she has a valid registration from another state or province.
-Registration is required, please check back for registration form in winter 2022.
+Advance registration is required.
 Learn More.